 From Old French subburbe, derived from the Latin suburbium, formed from sub (“under” or “below”) and urbs (“city”)

 Lee challenges popular imagination of the suburb as uninspiring and lackluster, comprising of Anglo Saxon middle-class nuclear families in developer row housing surrounded by white picket fence.
-In reality, Toronto’s periphery is as a dynamic site of transition: between natural-urban, preservation-change, and varying generations of immigrants.
-Suburbs like Scarborough are a coalescence of typologies informed by both rural and urban cultures and values, interwoven by diverse migrant communities.
+In reality, Toronto’s periphery is as a dynamic site of transition: between preservation and change, built and natural environments, and varying generations of immigrants.
+Urban peripheries like Scarborough are a coalescence of typologies informed by both rural and urban cultures and values, interwoven by racialized migrant communities.